psarando/shire-reckoning/README.md

 but as a consequence, Mid-year’s Day will fall on Gregorian June 23, or June 22 in leap-years (to see this for yourself, [set the Shire Calendar to start reckoning from December 23](https://psarando.github.io/shire-reckoning/#tolkien-calendars)).

-This may be acceptable for those that are interested in keeping with "tradition" and wish to observe the "traditional" New Year's Day of the Shire Calendar.
+This may be acceptable for those that are interested in observing the traditional New Year's Day of the Shire Calendar.

 This project reckons the start of the Shire Calendar year from Gregorian December 21 by default, because I'm placing more importance on the 1st comparison.